Deep Dish Theater Reading Group – 2014-15 Season – Co-Sponsor: Chapel Hill Public Library

 Adventures can be found on the page as well as the stage with Deep Dish Theater's upcoming Book Club selections.

-Complimentary to the theater season, Book Club meets at Flyleaf Books at 7 p.m. on a Monday during the run of each Deep Dish production for a lively discussion of the chosen books.
-Led by Evelyn Daniel, former Dean of the UNC School of Information and Library Science, the Book Club events are free and open to the public; no prior attendance or registration is required.
+Complimentary to the theater season, Book Club meets at the Chapel Hill Public Library at 7 p.m. on a Tuesday during the run of each Deep Dish production for a lively discussion of the chosen books.
+Led by Evelyn Daniel, former Dean of the UNC School of Information and Library Science, the Book Club events are free and open to the public.

 "I always look forward to the Book Club discussions," said Deep Dish's Artistic Director Paul Frellick.
 "While the books are all chosen to enhance the experience of seeing one of our productions, they're also just great reads, and they always provoke fascinating conversations about both the book and the play we're producing."